Han Dynasty — Golden Era of Legendary Civilians

 Chinese Character is named after this empire, too, the Han Zi.

-Han was divided into two periods, the Western Han (202 BC — 8 AD) and the Eastern Han (25 AD — 220 AD); its twice ends were caused by internal disorders initiated by the powerful clans of the queens.
+• Han was divided into two periods, the Western Han (202 BC — 8 AD) and the Eastern Han (25 AD — 220 AD); both transitions were triggered by internal disorders instigated by powerful clans associated with the queens.

 Imperial Jade Seal of Queens of Han — Shaanxi History Museum (Photo by Dongmaiying)